← Dashboard · Pricing · Trust Center

 - Reduce time-to-green checklist friction — docs links from dashboard errors are already aligned; add video walkthrough optional.

-- Pick one wedge keyword cluster (e.g., “consent evidence vault Cloudflare”) and ship two technical articles.
+- Pick one wedge keyword cluster around consent evidence and edge delivery, then ship two credible technical articles.

 - Instrument funnel: visits → pricing → sign-in attempts → paid conversion (Stripe events).